zigmhount/SpinTool_zig/readme.md

 * Full intuitive MIDI learn interface
 * Support any MIDI device: generic keyboard, pad, BCF, Akai APC, ...
 * Fully controllable by MIDI device or mouse/keyboard
-* "Go to" function to move jack transport to specified location

 ## What's new